As a writer myself, my visit to The Hemingway House Key West was a highlight of a recent trip to Florida.

 The house gives the visitor a real feel for the life the Hemingway’s led in Key West during the 1930’s.
-Our tour guide happily gave out lots of insider information about the history of the house, the escapades of the children, the Hemingway marriage, the huge row over the swimming pool and Ernest Hemingway’s ‘last penny’.
+Our tour guide happily gave out lots of insider information about the history of the house, the escapades of the children, the Hemingway marriage, the huge row over the famous swimming pool and the story behind Ernest Hemingway’s ‘last penny’.

 I was so engrossed and enthralled by the house and its history and the life of Hemingway, that the following day we visited the Hemingway exhibit in town.
 There were many exhibits and pictures and movie posters reflecting his work but the centrepiece is the bronze sculptor by Terry Jones (2005) which captures a young, enthusiastic and adventurous Hemingway, fishing off his beloved boat ‘Pilar’.